prismicio/sm-documentation/.github/ISSUE_TEMPLATE/documentation-update.md

 ---
-name: documentation update template
+name: Documentation update template
-about: Provide basic information about the change
+about: Provide information needed to change a document.
 title: "[Docs update] New step in creating a Storybook"
 labels: ''
 assignees: ''